-She paints in oil paint with the canvas laid on a table, using a palette knife to apply the paint in firm swipes across the surface.
+She painted in oil paint with the canvas laid on a table, using a palette knife to apply the paint in firm swipes across the surface.
 Her elemental colour field compositions exude an intense energy, recalling the block-like slabs of colour in the late French landscapes of Russian artist Nicolas de Staël or the paintings of Paul Klee.
-During her time in Sausalito, Adnan began to focus on the surrounding landscape, in particular, Mount Tamalpais which was visible from the windows of her home.
+During her time in Sausalito, Adnan began to focus on the surrounding landscape, in particular Mount Tamalpais which was visible from the windows of her home.
 Like Cézanne's relationship with Mont Sainte-Victorie, the mountain became an immutable reference point which she drew incessantly, capturing its ever changing moods and dynamic at different times of day, in all seasons.
 This series culminated with her 1986 book, Journey to Mount Tamalpais, a meditation on the relationship between nature and art.